-Inle Lake (aka Inlay Lake) is a freshwater lake in Burma, located near Nyaungshwe (Shan State, Myanmar).
-The lake is the country's 2nd largest (after Indawgyi Lake) with an area of nearly 45 ml2 (116 km2),.
-During dry season, the lake's average depth is 7 ft (2 m) and deepest point 12 ft (3,7 m).
-The lake drains through the Nam Pilu or Balu Chaung on its southern end.
+Inle Lake (aka Inlay Lake) is a freshwater lake and wetland sanctuary in Myanmar (aka Burma).
+The lake is Burma's 2nd largest (after Indawgyi Lake) with a total area of approx 116 km2 (45 ml2),.
+During dry season, the lake's average depth is 2 m (7 ft).
+Its deepest point is just 4 m (12 ft).
+The lake drains through the stream Nam Pilu (Kayah).

-- Nyaungshwe is the entry point for visiting the lake and the wetland sanctuary.
-The small town has a main street lined with shops, restaurants, stupas, offices of travel agencies, market.
+- Nyaungshwe is the lake's entry point.
+This small town has a main street lined with shops, restaurants, stupas, travel agency offices, market.

-- Nyaungshwe serves as port (marina) for the numerous tourist boats sailing to the lake.
-The Inle Lake is a few km to the south, accessible through a river channel.
+- The town also serves as river cruise port (boat marina) for the numerous tour boats on the lake.
+The lake itself is located just a few km to the south, and is accessible through a channel.

-- Inle Lake can not be reached by a river cruise ship, so passengers are transported to Nyaungshwe using bus transfers.
+- Inle Lake can't be reached by a river cruise ship, so passengers are transported to Nyaungshwe via buses.
 The town is reachable by car from Shwenyaung (approx 16 km / 10 ml to the north) and also by plane via the Heho Airport (at approx 1-hour drive distance).

 Inle Lake cruise terminal